Life insurance and cancer

 - In the opinion of your hospital consultant and our Medical Officer (a qualified doctor employed by L&G), the illness is expected to lead to death within 12 months.

-Additionally, if you add Critical Illness Cover for an extra cost when taking out a life cover policy with us, you’ll have further financial protection in the event you’re diagnosed with a specified condition covered by the policy.
-In order to claim for cancer (excluding less advanced cases), your diagnosis would need to meet the definition in the policy booklet.
+Additionally, if you add Critical Illness Cover for an extra cost when taking out a life cover policy with us, you’ll have further financial protection in the event you’re diagnosed with a specified condition or undergo a medical procedure covered by the policy.
+In order to claim for cancer (excluding less advanced cases), your diagnosis would need to meet the definition in the Policy Terms and Conditions.

 There are around 200 types of cancer, many of which are covered by L&G’s Critical Illness Cover.
 But what matters isn’t just the type of cancer but the extent to which the cancer has spread, and where it originated.